-ASC 815, "Derivatives and Hedging" requires companies to recognize all derivative instruments as either assets or liabilities at fair value in the statement of financial position.
-The Partnership recognizes all derivative instruments as either assets or liabilities at fair value on its consolidated balance sheets.
-The carrying amounts of cash and cash equivalents, restricted cash, trade receivables and trade payables reported in the consolidated balance sheets approximate their respective fair values because of the short-term nature of these accounts.
-The fair values of long-term bank loans approximate the recorded values due to the variable interest rates payable.
-The fair value of loan from related party is not practicable to be estimated due to the absence of the fixed repayment terms.
-The fair value of non-current portion of amounts due from related party is not practicable to be estimated given the terms of the management agreements which provide for periodic adjustment of the working capital advance per vessel in line with the changes in the vessels' daily operating costs.
+The carrying amounts of cash and cash equivalents, trade receivables and trade payables reported in the consolidated balance sheets approximate their respective fair values because of the short-term nature of these accounts.
+The fair values of long-term bank loans and restricted cash approximate the recorded values due to the variable interest rates payable.
+The Notes have a fixed rate, and their estimated fair value, determined through Level 2 inputs of the fair value hierarchy (quoted price in the over-the counter-market), is approximately \$236.3 million as of December 31, 2014 compared to its carrying value of \$250.0 million.
+The fair value of loan from related party as of December 31, 2013 is not practicable to be estimated due to the absence of the fixed repayment terms.
+The fair value of non-current portion of amounts due from related party, determined through Level 3 inputs of the fair value hierarchy by discounting future cash flows using the Partnership's estimated cost of capital, is \$780 as of December 31, 2014 compared to its' carrying value of \$1,125.
 Additionally, the Partnership considers its creditworthiness in determining the fair value of the credit facilities.
-The carrying value approximates the fair market value for the floating rate loans.